Frequently Asked Questions

-A. This 12-week hybrid online/ in-person program is a mix of online classroom time and hands-on job training designed to teach basic culinary skills such as equipment operation, knife skills and cooking techniques from an experiential perspective.
+A. This 12-week hands-on training program is designed to teach basic culinary skills such as equipment operation, knife skills and cooking techniques from an experiential perspective.
 It provides real-world experience in the Food Bank’s state-of-the-art kitchen, working with commercial equipment and food production.
-Coursework is done through Rouxbe, an online culinary program.
 The program is free and open to anyone in the community, subject to eligibility requirements.
 Class sizes are limited so we can provide individualized attention and instruction.

 Q. What are the hours?

 A. Classes are held weekly, Monday-Friday, 8:30 a.m. - 3:30 p.m.

 A. In-person classes are held at the Central Texas Food Bank in our 4,200 sq. foot kitchen.
 The Food Bank is located at 6500 Metropolis Drive Austin TX 78744.

 A. Our program is supported through the generosity of those who donate to the Food Bank.
 The program is free of charge and open to anyone in the community (subject to eligibility requirements).

 A. This program is designed to teach students knife skills, cooking techniques, and equipment operation from an experiential learning perspective.
 It provides students with hands-on experience in our commercial kitchen.
 You will work one-on-one with a workforce staff on resume writing, interview tips and job search assistance.

 Q. Do I get paid?